WHAT IS THE RESILIENCE?

 The Resilience is an imaginary, yet very real, pirate ship.
 I know this may be confusing, but it makes perfect sense to me.
 But then again, I built her.

 I’m a writer, you know, and this is what we do.
 We make shit up.
 We create worlds, people, belief systems, and other weird and wonderful things that no one’s ever heard of.
 Well, at least not quite the way we wrote them.
 They all become very real to us.
 And, if we’re lucky, they become real to our readers too.

-The Resilience may not exist in a book, but she’s still every bit as real as the Dawn Treader, the Black Pearl, Red October, Vingilot or, indeed, Skíðblaðnir herself.
-The greatest ship ever built.
+The Resilience may not exist in a book yet, but she’s still every bit as real as the Dawn Treader, the Black Pearl, Red October, Vingilot or, indeed, the greatest ship ever built: Skíðblaðnir herself.

-If none of that helped explain the existence of me ol’ ship, maybe our Quartermaster can do a better job of it.
+If none of that helped explain the existence of me ole ship, maybe our Quartermaster can do a better job of it.
 He normally does.
-When it comes to whether the Resilience is real or imaginary, he says:
+When I asked him why people are struggling to understand it, he said:

 “You have to use your imagination to grok the metaphor, which makes [the Resilience] imaginary.
 I think they’re equating imaginary with not real, which is how it is usually used.
 But strictly speaking, an object of imagination is real once it exists in the mind.
 It is both real and imaginary, which takes us into Platonic ideals of reality.”